 - eggs – we will need 2 room temperature eggs for this recipe.
 If you don’t have eggs just lying out at room temperature like me, warm it up really quick with this trick!
 Put eggs in a cup of hot water (not boiling) for about 5 minutes.
 The eggs will get to room temp super fast!

 Super moist and delicious chocolate cake recipe with salted chocolate buttercream.
+Hot brewed coffee in this cake brings out the best chocolate flavors.
 This recipe makes one 6″ 3-layer cake or a 9″ 2-layer cake.
 You could also bake into a 9″x13″ sheet cake.
 For best results, weigh the dry ingredients on a scale as volumetric measurements can vary widely and impact the final cake.

 - 3/4 cup (62 g) unsweetened cocoa powder